eksperimental-forks/phoenix/guides/contexts.md

 As we explored the context API, you might have wondered:

-> If one of the goals of our context is to encapsulate Ecto Repo access, why does `create_user/1` return an `Ecto.Changeset` struct when we fail to create a user?
+> If one of the goals of our context is to encapsulate Ecto repository access, why does `create_user/1` return an `Ecto.Changeset` struct when we fail to create a user?

 The answer is we've decided to expose `%Ecto.Changeset{}` as a public *data-structure* in our application.
 We saw before how changesets allow us to track field changes, perform validations, and generate error messages.
-Its use here is decoupled from the private Repo access and Ecto changeset API internals.
-We're exposing a data structure that the caller understands which contains the rich information like field errors.
+Its use here is decoupled from the private repository access and Ecto changeset API internals.
+We are exposing a data structure that the caller understands which contains the rich information like field errors.
 Conveniently for us, the `phoenix_ecto` project implements the necessary `Phoenix.Param` and [`Phoenix.HTML.FormData`](https://hexdocs.pm/phoenix_html/Phoenix.HTML.FormData.html) protocols which know how to handle `%Ecto.Changeset{}`'s for things like form generation and error messages.
 You can also think about it as being as if you had defined your own `%Accounts.Changes{}` struct for the same purpose and implemented the Phoenix protocols for the web-layer integration.

 ### Strategies for cross-context workflows